NellisLabs/channelci/README.md

 Todo list.
 This to-do list is not complete and may change as different tasks are accomplished.

 - [x] Create Jobs
+    - [ ] Manual Triggers
+    - [ ] Automated Triggers (Webhooks, other git related things, etc.)
+    - [ ] Timed builds
+        - Maybe even a setting to wait X time after a commit to the repository / trigger before actually running a job
 - [ ] Run Jobs (see more)
     - Needs more abstraction around creating and sending to allow multiple triggers (i.e. Github Webhooks, Git, Manually triggering, etc.)
     - [x] Docker